dhongu/deltatech/deltatech_no_quick_create/README.rst

 |badge1| |badge2| |badge3|

--  Features:
+Features:

-   -  disable quick_create
+-  disables the option to create new items without editing them, for prevention of empty products, contacts, etc.

 **Table of contents**